inessa-spatial-analysis/inessa-spatial-analysis.github.io/index.md

 ## 📅 Let's Work Together
 I am always open to new interesting problems.
-If you have questions or ideas for potential collaboration, you can reach me on **[LinkedIn](https://www.linkedin.com/in/inessa-tregubova/) or write me on [Telegram](https://t.me/intra23)
+If you have questions or ideas for potential collaboration, you can reach me on[LinkedIn](https://www.linkedin.com/in/inessa-tregubova/) or write me on [Telegram](https://t.me/intra23)